25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Newport, Rhode Island, has long been the summer playground of New England’s rich and famous – it’s where wealthy families started building grand mansions in the mid-1850s, and on September 12, 1953, it’s where John F. Kennedy married Jackie Bouvier.

-There’s still plenty of fun to be had in Newport today, and it remains one of the best places to see in New England.
-When the weather is warm, you can relax on one of its two beautiful beaches – First Beach and Second Beach.
-The Cliff Walk is also a very popular activity – the 3.5-mile trail provides stunning ocean views.
+When the weather is warm, you can relax on one of its two beautiful beaches, simply named First Beach and Second Beach.
+The Cliff Walk is also a very popular activity, and the 3.5-mile trail provides stunning ocean views.

 READ NEXT